skukla/vm-from-scratch/VM-SETUP.md

 ::1             localhost
 ```

-At the bottom of the file, add the Hosts Entry from the VM which should be formatted as referenced above.
+At the bottom of the file, add a new line with the Hosts Entry from the VM which should be formatted as referenced above.
 Specifically:

 1. Use a tab between the IP address and the domain(s)
 2. Use spaces to separate multiple domains